 People who travel infrequently and possibly only during spring break may not want to carry a travel card that has an annual fee.
 No-fee travel cards can provide you with travel perks, like no foreign transaction fees, as well as different rewards programs that can allow you to earn a flat rate on all spending or high rates in multiple categories.

-The Discover it® Miles is a $0 annual-fee travel card that offers a decent flat rate earning you unlimited 1.5x miles per dollar on all purchases, every day.
+The Discover it® Miles is a $0 annual-fee travel card that offers a decent flat rate earning you unlimited 1.5x miles for every dollar spent on all purchases - with no annual fee.
 This is one of the lower rewards rates for travel cards, but considering other cards have high annual fees, it’s pretty good.
 However, this card won’t provide you with the wide range of travel perks other travel cards have, like lounge access and baggage insurance.
 And, while there are no foreign transaction fees with this card, you may run into issues using it abroad since Discover doesn’t have as wide of an acceptance rate compared with Mastercard and Visa.

 Uber Visa Card

-The Uber Visa Card has an overall great cashback program with 4% back on dining, 3% back on hotel and airfare, 2% back for online purchases and 1% on everything else — all at a $0 annual fee.
+The Uber Visa Card has an overall great cashback program with 5% back in Uber Cash on Uber rides, Uber Eats, and JUMP, 3% in Uber Cash on restaurants, bars, hotels, and airfare, and 1% back in Uber Cash on all other purchases All at a $0 annual fee.
 Hotel and airfare purchases include those made through travel agencies and vacation home rentals like Airbnb.
 Also, when you travel, you’re bound to rack up a dining bill, so the 4% back you earn on those purchases comes in handy.
 This card allows you to easily redeem rewards for Uber credits using the app, as well as cash back and gift cards.

 The information related to the Uber Visa Card has been collected by Comparecards.com and has not been reviewed or provided by the issuer of this card.